MycelialCords/Moon/_posts/2016-08-19-delay-tips-and-tricks-001.md

 ---
-published: false
+published: true
 ---
 ---
-layout: page
+layout: post
+date: 2016-08-19
-title: Delay Tips and Tricks 001 - Automation
+title: "Delay Tips and Tricks 001 - Automation"
+excerpt: "There are times when sounds that used to excite you are dull"
 tags: [delay, music production, automation, electronic music, tutorial, free loops, free samples]
 comments: true
 ---